Note the severe displacement in the block foundation. Gutters dumping water right at foundation doesn’t help!

 Installing 40 year shingles doesn’t mean the roof is maintenance free.

+This white fabric tape is well known for possibly containing asbestos.
 Another good example of why you need to inspect your home annually!
 The rubber gasket around the electrical mast was half missing.

+I believe this was the result of raven damage.
+More roof damage from ravens or wood peckers.
+I could see right into the attic through these holes!
 This black staining on the roof sheathing is a result of not properly venting a bathroom fan duct out through the roof.

 This duct had been run to the soffit, where the warm air traveled back up into the attic.
 Hot air rises!
 Vent these out the roof!
+This bathroom fan duct had fallen off its roof vent.
+Duct tape in a hot attic will not hold long.
+Use the proper stainless band clamps!